iagoleal/iagoleal.github.io/content/posts/cuts.md

-This division is specially important for convex sets, because, as a consequence of their regular shape, one can always pass a hyperplane between them in such a one that each one lies in one of the halves.
+This division is specially important for convex sets, because, as a consequence of their regular shape, one can always pass a hyperplane between them in such a way that each lies in one of the halves.

 ::: {.Theorem data-title="Separating Hyperplane"}
 For any pair of disjoint non-empty convex sets $X$, $Y$,